opengovsg/engineering-practices/source-control/commits-and-prs.md

 - link to compliance policies
 - link to issue in github (ideally all PRs relate, either in part or in full, to an issue)
 - link to documentation of esoteric API calls being used
+- link to accademic paper for

 Even when reviewers are expected to be from the team, and therefore be familiar with context at that point in time, the PR description should stand on its own from an informational perspective.
 Doing so ensures:
-- The PRs are understandable by other reviewers (e.g. new joiners, other team members)
+- The PR is understandable by other reviewers (e.g. new joiners, other team members)
 - The context will be understandable by your future self (do not underestimate the mind's ability to forget details!)
 - The PR description can be used in other processes (e.g. risk assessment for deployments, audits, incident response)